Abortion statistics in the United States: Trends in abortion statistics

 This summary is largely based on data collected by the Guttmacher Institute.
 Data collected by the CDC shows similar trends, but the CDC consistently finds fewer abortions.

+There has been a dramatic drop in abortion rates in the US over the last few decades.
+Since rates peaked in 1981, the incidence and rate of abortion have shown a significant long-term decline.
+In recent years, these declines have been relatively consistent across most geographic regions and have occurred for all groups.
 In 2022, the Dobbs v.
 Jackson Women's Health Organization Supreme Court decision overturned Roe v.
 Wade.
 The effect of Dobbs on the abortion rate will not be known for several years.

 Abortion data for the four most recent years reported by the Guttmacher Institute appears below.
 The abortion ratio is the number of abortions per 100 pregnancies ending in an abortion or a live birth.
 From 2017 through 2020, the abortion rate rose 6.7%.

 Abortion data for the ten most recent years reported by the CDC appears below.
 The data comes from 47 states, excluding California, Maryland, New Hampshire, and the District of Columbia.
 The abortion ratio is the number of abortions per 1,000 live births.
 In 2018 and 2019, for the first time since 1979 and 1980, the abortion rate rose two years in a row.

 Independent clinics provide about 60% of abortions in the United States while Planned Parenthood provides about 35% of abortions in the United States.